 Evidently, the injected material from the dead S cells includes a substance that can be transferred to living R cells and confer the ability to resist the immunological system of the mouse and cause pneumonia.
 In other words, the R bacteria can be changed or undergo transformation into S bacteria.
 Furthermore, the new characteristics are inherited by descendants of the transformed bacteria.

 Transformation in Streptococcus was originally discovered in 1928, but it was not until 1944 that the chemical substance responsible for changing the R cells into S cells was identified.
-In a milestone experiment, Oswald Avery, Colin MacLeod, and Maclyn McCarty showed that the substance causing the transformation of R cells into S cells was DNA.
+Oswald Avery, Colin MacLeod, and Maclyn McCarty showed that the substance causing the transformation of R cells into S cells was DNA which was a milestone experiment.

-In doing these experiments, they first had to develop chemical procedures for isolating almost pure DNA from cells, which had never been done before.
+To perform this experiments, they first need to do some work which had never been done before such as they had to develop chemical procedures for isolating almost pure DNA from cells.

-- They prepared cultures containing the heat-killed S strain and then removed lipids and carbohydrates from the solution.
+- They prepared cultures which contained the heat-killed S strain and after that they removed lipids and carbohydrates from the solution.

 - Finally, they introduced living R strain cells to the culture to see which cultures would develop transformed S strain bacteria.